-You can become a tooth brushing genius by doing these four things.
+Become a tooth-brushing genius by doing these four things:

 1. Ditch the Hard/Medium Bristled Toothbrushes